Elon Musk Says Apple Is ‘Fully’ Advertising on Twitter Again

 –With assistance from Mark Gurman and Mark Bergen.

-(Updates with Amazon declining to comment in fourth paragraph.)
+(Updates with additional detail on Amazon per Platformer in seventh paragraph.)

 More stories like this are available on bloomberg.com